China's Nov copper imports rise to highest since March

 By Tom Daly

-Dec 7 (Reuters) - China's copper imports in November rose for a third straight month, customs data showed on Tuesday, hitting their highest since March, as demand for the metal rose after the easing of a power crunch that had dented industrial production.
+Dec 7 (Reuters) - China's copper imports in November rose 24.3% from the previous month, customs data showed on Tuesday, hitting their highest since March, as demand for the metal increased after the easing of a power crunch that had dented industrial production.

-Arrivals of unwrought copper and products into the world's top consumer of copper stood at 510,402 tonnes last month, the General Administration of Customs said.
-That was higher than 410,541 tonnes in October but still down 9.1% from a year earlier.
+Arrivals of unwrought copper and products in the world's top consumer of copper stood at 510,402 tonnes last month, the General Administration of Customs said.
+That was a third straight rise on the month, but was still down 9.1% from a year earlier.

-Activity in China's copper-intensive manufacturing and construction sectors picked up in November as widespread power rationing and a surge in prices of raw material eased.
+Activity in China's copper-intensive manufacturing and construction industries picked up in November as widespread power rationing and a surge in prices of raw material eased.

-However, customs told companies including copper importers last month it would temporarily stop issuing value-added tax (VAT) invoices as it sought to defer some tax revenue into 2022.
-That put buyers off bringing in some metal, fearing they would not be able to reclaim a 13% VAT deposit until next year.
+Last month, customs told companies, including copper importers, that it would temporarily stop issuing value-added tax (VAT) invoices as it looked to defer some tax revenue into 2022, potentially discouraging purchases.

-Refined copper stocks in Shanghai bonded warehouses SMM-CUR-BON fell almost 17% in November and now stand at just under 170,000 tonnes, their lowest in records dating to 2013.
+However, in another sign of improving demand, refined copper stocks in Shanghai bonded warehouses SMM-CUR-BON fell another 17% in November to stand now at just under 170,000 tonnes, their lowest in records dating to 2013.

-Copper imports in the first 11 months of 2021 were down 19.9% on the year at 4.94 million tonnes, with last year's record inbound shipments of 6.68 million tonnes looking well out of reach.

-Arrivals of copper concentrate, or partially processed ore, were 2.19 million tonnes in November, customs said.
-That was the highest since at least December 2007, based on Reuters records, and up 21.9% from 1.797 million tonnes in October.
+Arrivals of copper concentrate, or partially processed ore, came in at a record high of 2.19 million tonnes in November, up 21.9% from the previous month.

+"Easing power shortages and favourable treatment charges encouraged more concentrate buying," ANZ analysts wrote in a note.

+The higher purchases also reflected lower smelter maintenance in November than previous months, said CRU analyst Craig Lang.

 Copper miners in talks with smelters on 2022 contracts are closely watching China's concentrate imports, with a looming shutdown of the Las Bambas mine in Peru set to hit supply.

-(Reporting by Mai Nguyen in Hanoi and Tom Daly; Editing by Clarence Fernandez and Richard Pullin)
+(Reporting by Tom Daly; Additional reporting by Eileen Soreng and Mai Nguyen; Editing by Clarence Fernandez)

 ((tom.daly@thomsonreuters.com; +86 10 5669 2119;))